scrudgey/DJ2020/tutorial.md

     * fences have health and take multiple cuts
     * when fence is cut, a gap is opened toward ground
     * click is item use- all usable items are gun exclusive

-set zoom when panning back to character control.

 * focus
 * door opens
 * mentor runs through, up to hide behind advance position of dumpster